 A popular family seaside destination, Largs sits directly west of East Renfrewshire on the coast.
 A charming Victorian promenade is the hub of the town’s activity, offering views of the Isle of Cumbrae, just a mile from the shore.
 A multimedia Viking-themed attraction, Vikingar, is a popular family spot, celebrating the Viking history of the town, when a fleet of Viking longboats were defeated by the Alexander III as they tried to land ashore in 1263.
-A trip isn’t complete without a fish and chip supper enjoyed on the pebbly beach followed by a stop at the famous art deco ice cream parlour, Nardini’s.
+A trip isn’t complete without a fish and chip supper enjoyed on the pebbly beach followed by an ice cream.
 Kids will be kept happy with putting greens, play parks and amusements or it’s just a short drive away to Kelburn Castle and Country Park, the brightly decorated 13th century castle, straight out of a fairy tale.

 Journey time: 50 min approx. by car.
 Rail links via Glasgow Central Station.